KamranKhan3/Python-Program/README.md

 # Python-Program
-This is my 1st project
+This is my 1st python project